 - The cloud pricing model provides a lower total cost of ownership (TCO).
-Plus it brings more predictable IT spending — regular monthly subscription costs vs. huge capital investments for on-premise.
+Plus it brings more predictable IT spending — regular subscription costs vs. huge capital investments for on-premise.

 - Leading cloud providers deploy enhancements and new features as they are developed vs. providing cumbersome upgrades on an ad hoc basis.